NetickNetworking/NetickDocumentation/articles/3-player-character-movement.md

 <figure><img src="../images/getting-started/103-player-character.png" alt=""><figcaption></figcaption></figure>

 ## Multiplayer Testing
 Let's try to run the game now.
-In Netick, there is something called Sandboxing (or multi-peer), that allows us to simulate multiple peers on a single Unity instance, meaning we don't have to build the game (or use two editors) to test multiplayer.
+In Netick, there is something called Sandboxing (or multi-peer), that allows us to simulate multiple peers on a single Unity process, meaning we don't have to build the game (or use two editors) to test multiplayer.
 Instead, we run a server and a client (or multiple) together in the same project at the same time.

 1. Enter play mode.
 2. Click on `Run Host + Client`.